yodaluca23/Node-Unblocker/README.md

 ## Running the website on ~~Heroku~~/Bluemix/Azure/AWS/Cyclic/Vercel/etc

 This project should be runnable without modification on many cloud providers.
 Clone/download the code and deploy it, or just click one of the buttons above.
-(I used to use heroku, but they have since updated changed their policies to not allow any proxies.)
+(I used to use Heroku, but they have since updated and changed their policies to not allow any proxies.)

 # About the project

-The the core of this repo has been extracted into a [standalone library](https://github.com/nfriedly/node-unblocker) to make it more flexible, but everything you need to run the website is right here.
+The core of this repo has been extracted into a [standalone library](https://github.com/nfriedly/node-unblocker) to make it more flexible, but everything you need to run the website is right here.

 This project is released under the terms of the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.html).